novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-85.md

 It wasn't difficult to inspire ambition in someone with a receptive ear.

 "Moreover, you can continue developing other parts besides network equipment.
 What will happen then?
 You can make computers with those parts.
-As the parts become integrated, the unit cost will naturally drop... ensuring price competitiveness."
+As the parts become integrated, the unit cost will naturally drop... ensuring your price competitiveness."

 "That's right."